 The overwhelming nature of the product design industry and its many complex components can create a sense of vulnerability in a team.
 As much as there is a sense of team within an organization, the retail and manufacturing industries can create underlying competitiveness amongst colleagues.
 From who has the most work to do, to who is staying the latest, and from who can get things done at the fastest pace, to who has the most knowledge on a subject.

 Competition is a healthy part of any industry and should not be dismissed as bad.
 It is important to realize that, without creating bad blood or tension, you can compete within the community.
 Competition is more about our own work being developed and improved than putting others down.
 If we remember that we can use healthy competition to strengthen the market and keep growing and learning from each other.

 However, the problem lies sometimes within a process framework on how a task should be completed.
 When we restrict people by instructing them to work in a way that isn’t efficient or natural to them as an individual, we can create an environment of vulnerability amongst team members.
 Product lifecycle management has the potential to benefit all of those involved.
 A team can work efficiently as individuals within the team, enabling them to express themselves, and potentially teach each other new formats, while ensuring information is delivered in a consistent structure through a PLM system that management can receive in a uniformed manner.

-It’s a win-win situation to allow a person to be themselves within their working environment, and enables innovation that is a requirement of any brand moving with the times; but in order to move with the times, innovation and creativity must be at the heart of the people that get that product from concept to shelf.
+It’s a win-win situation to allow a person to be themselves within their working environment, and enables innovation which is a requirement of any brand moving with the times; but in order to move with the times, innovation and creativity must be at the heart of the people that get that product from concept to shelf.